pirelaurent/p5_animationFramework/chapters/chap6-beziersTrajectory.md

 <img src = "../img/forDoc/bezierSketch0.png" width = 400></img>

 The sketch define 4 reuses for demonstration :
-- the outward journey , that will use implicit f(t) = t to go from start to end.
+- the outward journey uses implicit f(t) = t to go from start to end on the white route.
 ```javascript
 var travel1 = copyProperties(travel);
 var outWardJourney = { duration_ms: 10000, parameters: [travel1]};
 ```
-- the return journey , that will use  ```f(t) = 1-t``` to go from end to start (white route)
+- the return journey uses  ```f(t) = 1-t``` to go backward, from end to start on the white route
 ```javascript
 var travel2 = copyProperties(travel);
 travel2.easingOnT= (t) => 1 - t;
 var returnJourney = { duration_ms: 10000, parameters: [travel2]}
 ```
-- Then the same round trip but far away by overriding the 0..1 limits of Bezier definition
+- Then the same trip coming and going far away by overriding the 0..1 limits of Bezier definition
 ```javascript
 // reuse position movement and use beziers out of range 0..1 from -0.2 to 1.2
 var travelSpecial1 = copyProperties(travel);